 Fundamental constituents of all proteins found in the body, such as: alanine, arginine, asparagine, aspartic acid, cysteine, cystine, glutamic acid, glutamine, glycine, histidine, isoleucine, leucine, lysine, methionine, phenylalanine, proline, serine, threonine, tryptophan, tyrosine, and valine.
-Some of these amino acids can be synthesized by the body; others, the essential amino acids must be obtained from protein in the diet.
-In skin-care products, these types of ingredients act primarily as water-binding agents, and some have antioxidant properties and wound-healing abilities as well.
-However, these substances cannot affect, change, or rebuild wrinkles.
-Whether the protein in a skin-care product is derived from an animal or a plant, the skin can’t tell the difference.
+Some of these amino acids can be synthesized by the body; others (known as essential amino acids) must be obtained from protein in the diet.

 natural moisturizing factor (NMF)